mitanshu7/scientific_dataset_arxiv/README.md

 ## Note

 You can find preprocessed data [here](https://huggingface.co/datasets/bluuebunny/arxiv_dataset_by_year).
-This was calulated for upto max 10,000 pdf downloads per month for the years 2007 to 2023.
+This has all the papers from the year 2007 to 2023.
 However, many files would be discarded either due to loss in conversion to text file or missing search_term.
 Check out the `data` folder in the Hugging Face repo to find yearwise parquet files.